-Marina Barrage brings about three benefits: a new source of water supply, flood control and a lifestyle attraction.
+Marina Barrage brings about three benefits: a source of water supply, flood control and a venue for lifestyle attraction.

 Marina Barrage is a dam built across the 350-metre wide Marina Channel to keep out seawater, creating the 15th reservoir in downtown Singapore.
 Water from Local Catchment is one of the Four National Taps, with the other three being imported water, NEWater and desalinated water.